Jandamarra: Legacy

 Jandamarra's life has been the subject of two novels, Ion Idriess's Outlaws of the Leopold (1952) and Mudrooroo's Long Live Sandawarra (1972).
 Mudrooroo's novel, in counterpart to Idriess's, was written for an Indigenous audience to bring to their attention a hero of their own and cuts between the story of Jandamarra (called Sandawarra) and the contemporary story of young urbanised Sandy and his friends who are inspired by Jandamarra.

 The story of Jandamarra, put down in writing by Howard Pedersen, was the subject of the 1996 Western Australian Premier's Book Award-winning history, Jandamarra and the Bunuba Resistance (1995).

-A stage play (Jandamarra) was produced by the Black Swan Theatre Company in 2008.
+A play titled Jandamarra was produced by the Black Swan Theatre Company in 2008.

 Jandamarra's story is told in episode 5 of the 2008 TV series First Australians.

-Australian singer and songwriter Paul Kelly was involved in this and his song Jandamarra/Pigeon was released on his album The A – Z Recordings (2010).
+Paul Kelly's song "Pidgeon/Jandamarra" is written from the perspective of a fictional police officer hunting down Jandamarra.
 In 2010, singer/songwriter Neil Higgins wrote and recorded "Jandamarra's War", a song that reflects the brutality and harsh treatment of the Bunuba people in the region.
 This song was released in late 2016 as part of a full album.

 Jandamarra's War, a documentary about his life, was made by the Australian Broadcasting Corporation and Indigenous independent production company Wawili Pitjas in 2011.

 In 2014, Bunuba Cultural Enterprises worked with Steve Hawke and Paul Stanhope to create Jandamarra - Sing for the Country; Ngalanyba Muwayi.u, a cantata in three parts based on the stage play.
 It premiered at the Sydney Opera House on July 16, 17 and 18 2014 with the Sydney Symphony Orchestra, Gondwana Choirs, the Yilimbirri Ensemble, and several Bunuba actors.
 It was performed again on 18 October 2019 with the Sydney Conservatorium of Music.

+A fictionalised Jandamarra is a minor character in Lucas Hanson's 2023 novel Manistee Blood.

-The ruins of the Lillimulura Police Station, which are of historical significance because of their connection to Jandamarra, are a few kilometres south of Windjana Gorge on the road to Tunnel Creek.
+The ruins of the Lillimulura Police Station are a few kilometres south of Windjana Gorge on the road to Tunnel Creek.
 Both Windjana Gorge and Tunnel Creek are popular tourist attractions.